aimeos/aimeos-docs/src/providers/service/unittests.md

 }
 ```

 When stubbing PSR-7 objects, you have to make sure that all methods changing the state of the object will return the (modified) object again!
 In this example, this the case for *withBody()* and *withHeader()* if you use them in your payment provider.
 The *createStreamFromString()* method is an addition in Aimeos to prevent being dependent on a concrete stream implementation.
-The expectation for *saveOrder()* will test if the method is called but won't change anything in the database.
+The expectation for *save()* will test if the method is called but won't change anything in the database.

 # Batch status update